 Simply know as the Fleadh (pronounced "flaa"), this is Ireland's national music festival and a feast for lovers of traditional folk.
 It is held every year in late August, though the city hosting the Fleadh changes from year to year.
 The Irish music festival attracts legions of musicians and other performers, and most nights end in a sing song with the crowds getting into the spirit.

 03 of 10

 Sponsored by Fáilte Ireland this is the main equestrian event in Ireland.
 Showjumping, Dressage, and the exciting hunt chase are top-notch events every August.
-Apart from the best riders and horses competing for the Aga Khan Trophy you can see female visitors competing for the "Best Dressed" title on Ladies' Day.
+Apart from the best riders and horses competing for the Aga Khan Trophy, you can see female audience members competing for the "Best Dressed" title on Ladies' Day.

 04 of 10